trigram-mrp/fractureiser/docs/users.md

-This process then repeated itself for a few other cases from users on CurseForge and dev.craftbukkit.org, infecting copies of several popular plugins and mods. *There are reports of malicious plugin and mod JARs as early as mid-April.*
+This process then repeated itself for a few other cases from users on CurseForge and dev.craftbukkit.org, infecting copies of several popular plugins and mods. *There are reports of malicious plugin and mod jars as early as mid-April.*

 Alongside this, brute force access attempts on high traffic content creator accounts on CurseForge